IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Data Points

-The Data Points (the columns) can be hidden by setting individual columns to ~No Symbol in order to change their number.
-The annotations can be changed or removed by deleting their content and placing a Spacebar instead.
+Data Points for a Column Chart are the individual columns, which use a Smart Layout in Sketch making it possible to adjust their amount on the Chart Area.
+They come with configurable labels on the X-axis and annotation labels.

 <img class="responsive-img" src="../images/column_chart_columns.png" srcset="../images/column_chart_columns@2x.png 2x" />